gojimmypi/msbuildCustomTask/README.md

 See [Target frameworks in SDK-style projects](https://docs.microsoft.com/en-us/dotnet/standard/frameworks) and [How to: Use MSBuild project SDKs](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-use-project-sdk?view=vs-2019)

+*Note*: a `Sdk="Microsoft.NET.Sdk"` project is only _part_ of the solution.
+I soon discovered that although the output is sent to the build window in real time, I had a new problem with [relentlessly running builds](./relentlessTask/README.md).
+Once again [@rainersigwald](https://github.com/dotnet/msbuild/issues/5486#issuecomment-655622281) to the rescue.
+I'm not sure how long it would have taken me to discover that [Design Time Build](https://github.com/dotnet/project-system/blob/master/docs/design-time-builds.md) "feature" on my own.
+See also the [noDesignTimeBuild](./noDesignTimeBuild/README.md) for an example of disabling the relentless build feature.

+## Final Solution

+Although there are a variety of potentially interesting build tasks below, my final solution can be found in the [VerilogBuild Project](./VerilogBuild/README.md).
+This is the file that
+I will use in my [Verilog Language Extension](https://github.com/gojimmypi/VerilogLanguageExtension/blob/master/README.md) for [Project Templates](https://github.com/gojimmypi/VerilogLanguageExtension/tree/development-interim/ProjectTemplate).

+* TODO link still pointing to `development-interim` branch.

 ## Realtime Console Output Default (not really realtime)